loompact/loom-crossmint-multimint/README.md

 ### Prerequisites

-- a properly set up Candy Machine on Solana *(I've used a CM v3 "v1"-type for my tests)*
+- a properly set up NFT Collection contract on a Crossmint-supported chain *(I've used a Solana-based Candy Machine V3 "v1"-type on Solana for my tests)*
 - a JS/REACT dev environment including the "typical" tools (npm etc.)

 ### Installation & start